schimi-dev/schi-template-app/README.md

 ### Links vs. `router.push()`
 We use Links for all things that can be accessed on the screen with JS disabled.
 All elements that can only appear on the screen via using JS (e.g. Popper, Menu) we use `router.push()` because prefetching does not really have an advantage in this situation.
 When opening such a Popper/Menu the user might navigate away from that page before prefetching for all Links that get visible in such a situation is finished.

+### Using `zod` for schema validation
+Schema validation via `zod` is done especially for two aspects:
+* Parsing Documents retreived/returned from the database and creating the corresponding objects.
+* Validating `FormData` in Server Actions: https://nextjs.org/docs/app/building-your-application/data-fetching/forms-and-mutations#form-validation

+### Progressive Enhancement for all forms
+All forms should be built in a way that they support Progressive Enhancement.

 ## Pitfalls

 This section includes the most relevant pitfalls that developers might run into.